 What program are you in?
 How long have you been studying at GGU?
 An interesting fact about yourself.

 My name is Lene Hegland, and I’m originally from Oslo, Norway.
-I moved to San Francisco in August 2014 to start my graduate program, M.S. in Integrated Marketing Communications.
+I moved to San Francisco in August 2014 to start my graduate program, M.S. in Marketing.
 An interesting fact, I’ve traveled to 22 countries (favorite country: Tanzania)

 What company are you interning at and how did you find your internship?